The Ultimate Compost Tea Guide

 Non aerated compost teas - This is where compost is put into a container with water and foods are added for the microbes.
 The tea is then stirred occasionally or left to sit for a period of time.
 These teas may or may not produce beneficial results and could potentially harm your plants depending on the anaerobic organisms in your starting compost.

-Compost Leachate - These teas is sometimes referred as "worm tea" as it is the liquid that leaches out of the base of worm bins or compost piles during the composting process.
-Leachates will consist primarily of soluble nutrients, but will contain some small amount of biology.
+Compost Leachate - These teas are sometimes referred to as "worm tea" as it is the liquid that leaches out of the base of worm bins or compost piles during the composting process.
+Leachates will consist primarily of soluble nutrients but will contain some small amount of biology.
 This can serve as a good food substrate for the biology in your soil.

 Nutrient teas - Nutrient teas are where a variety of different ingredients can be mixed together as a way of feeding the plant and microorganisms in the soil.
 Examples would be bat or seabird guanos, humic acids, seaweed extract powder, fish hydrolysate, molasses, etc…